 Yale depended on Rolando Claycomb – a hard drinking old rancher with hardened veins – for his sustenance, his livelihood.
 I was defending Yale’s freedom in his guardianship trial.
 The State wanted to declare itself guardian over his person and property.
 He definitely had a person.
 His property was more dubious.
 It was what he kept in an ancient Airstream on Mr. Claycomb’s section of land.

 In the middle of the trial, I got a call at 3 a.m.
 You don’t get good news at three in the morning.
-I get a call where a nurse coldly informs me that Rolando Claycomb had a stroke.
+A nurse coldly informs me that Rolando Claycomb had a stroke.
 I get the call because I’ve come to know Mr. Claycomb after I’d asked him to be a witness in Yale’s trial.
 He can tell the jury that Yale lives on his property; that in exchange for some manual labor, he lets Yale keep his trailer on his land.
-I get the call because Mr. Claycomb mistakes my former and questionable expertise as a lawyer and current expertise as a small town mental health counselor as reason to ask me to act as his attorney-in-fact under a power of attorney.
+He’s the only person who can tell the jury that Yale can take care of himself.
+I get the call because Mr. Claycomb mistakes my former and questionable expertise as a lawyer and current expertise as a small-town mental health counselor as reasons to ask me to act as his attorney-in-fact under a power of attorney.

 Claycomb was essential to my defense against the guardianship.
-Without him, Yale has no place to stay, no way to grow his vegetables, no way to live on his own.
+Without him, Yale has no place to stay, no way to live on his own.

-I rushed to hospital.
-A few strangers to a widowed old man with hands shaky from booze and age keep the vigil.
-Mr. Claycomb’s own children don’t come.
-The hospital staff need me to make the decision, since Mr. Claycomb is brain dead.
+I rushed to the hospital.
+A few strangers to a widowed old man with hands shaky from booze and age kept the vigil.
+Mr. Claycomb’s own children didn’t come.
+The hospital staff needed me to make the decision, since Mr. Claycomb was brain dead.